Turkestan

-Throughout history, the region has been exposed to the invasion of several different groups and kingdoms, including the Huns, Hepthalites, Bactrians, Imperial China, Arab Caliphate, Hellenistic Macedonian Empire, Achaemenid Empire, as well as various Turkic states and the Mongol Empire.
+Throughout history, the region has been exposed to the invasion of several different groups and kingdoms, including the Huns, Hepthalites, Bactrians, Imperial China, Arab Caliphate, Macedonian Empire, Mauryan Empire, Achaemenid Empire, as well as various Turkic states and the Mongol Empire.
 The Qara Khitai also briefly controlled a significant bulk of Turkestan.

 Overview

-Known as Turan to the Persians, "Ma wara'u'n-nahr" (by its Arab conquerors), and Transoxiana by western travelers.
+Known as Turan to the Persians, Ma wara'u'n-nahr to its Arab conquerors, and Transoxiana by Western travelers.
 The latter two names refer to its position beyond the River Oxus when approached from the south, emphasizing Turkestan's long-standing relationship with Iran, the Persian Empires, and the Umayyad and Abbasid Caliphates.

 Oghuz Turks (also known as Turkmens), Kyrgyzs, Uzbeks, Kazakhs, Khazars, Uyghurs, and Hazaras are some of the Turkic inhabitants of the region who, as history progressed, have spread further into Eurasia forming such Turkic nations as Turkey, and subnational regions like Tatarstan in Russia and Crimea in Ukraine.
 Tajiks and Russians form sizable non-Turkic minorities.

 It is subdivided into Afghan Turkestan and historical Russian Turkestan (the latter of which extended in the south to Persia, in the west to the Aral and Caspian Seas and in the northeast to Lake Balkhash and Lake Zaysan) in the west, and Chinese Turkestan or East Turkestan in the east.